On thermodynamics of compact objects: Examples of horizonless compact objects

-This can be viewed as the first law built up on the physical mass $M$.
-Since the thermodynamic volume accounts purely for the gravitational field contribution, it is absorbed into $dM$.
+This can be viewed as the first law built upon the physical mass $M$.
+The thermodynamic volume term in Eq.~(\ref{eq:dU}), which accounts solely for the contribution of the gravitational field, is incorporated into $dM$.
 In practice, neutron stars may have a small but nonvanishing temperature.
-The pressure then would not drop to zero at a hard surface, and so a small independent $dV_{th}$ term would appear in Eq.~(\ref{eq:OVfirstlaw}).
-For the unstable solutions, the global variables vary less with the central pressure, and become attracted by the infinite pressure limit~\cite{Oppenheimer:1939ne}.
+The pressure, then, would not drop to zero at a hard surface, and so a small independent $dV_{th}$ term would appear in Eq.~(\ref{eq:OVfirstlaw}).
+For the unstable solutions, the global variables vary less with the central pressure and become attracted by the infinite pressure limit~\cite{Oppenheimer:1939ne}.

 As a final remark, the compactness $M/R$ is sensitive to source matter properties.
-With exotic EoSs, it is possible to realize ultracompact objects in GR with $R$ smaller than the photon sphere radius, i.e. $M/R\gtrsim0.33$, or even black hole mimickers with $M/R\sim 0.5$ and no horizon~\cite{Cardoso:2019rvt}.
-Nonetheless, no candidate make connections between black hole thermodynamics and the conventional one as we focus on here.
+With exotic EoSs, it is possible to realize ultra-compact objects in GR with $R$ smaller than the photon sphere radius, i.e. $M/R\gtrsim0.33$, or even black hole mimickers with $M/R\sim 0.5$ and no horizon~\cite{Cardoso:2019rvt}.
+Nonetheless, no candidate makes connections between black hole thermodynamics and the conventional one as we focus on here.
 In the following subsection, we will discuss a candidate in a theory of modified gravity, where such a connection appears due to super-Planckian high curvature effects.